the-louie/file-drop/tools/README.md

-# Simple File Sharer - Desktop Upload Tools
+# File Drop - Desktop Upload Tools

 Modern desktop upload tools for macOS and Linux with authentication, retry logic, and checksum verification.